agstub/viscoelastic-glines/README.md

 viscoelastic-glines

-This is essentially a fork of agstub/grounding-line-methods with the subglacial lake model removed and a small deformation Maxwell model for viscoelasticity implemented for the marine ice sheet problem (Newtonian viscosity).
+This is essentially a fork of agstub/grounding-line-methods with the subglacial lake model removed and a large-deformation (upper-convected_) Maxwell model for viscoelasticity implemented for the marine ice sheet problem (Glen's law viscosity).

-See notes.ipynb for the relevant modifications to the model.
+See notes.ipynb for a short description of the problem, and the weak forms in the finite element implementation.